 The night on May 30 was the night of PoP, a celebrating event of art and life of Keith Haring, which has held at San Francisco Modern Museum of Art (SFMOMA).
 Surrounded by people in a long line, SFMOMA turned out to the 80’s disco featuring 2 massive sounds, games, visuals, etc., along with the Keith Haring Retrospective.

 Potbellied bear showed his amazing dance technique and was the best dancer of the pop night.
-Of course there was the Keith Haring exhibition, which was held quietly 4 floors away from the crowd of poeple down below.
+Of course there was the Keith Haring exhibition, which was held quietly 4 floors away from the crowd of people down below.
 The exhibition included various art works like sketches, drawings, paintings, sculptures and a video screening of the electronic billboard installation.
 Pop, high-tech, and low-tech.
 Embodying all aspects of “POP”, the event PoP featuring art, performance, Djs, and film, continued until 3am.
-The Keith Haring retrospective will be shown until September 8.

 Text: Mariko Takei